ingresso-group/slate/source/includes/_intro.md

 * Retrieve [availability](#availability) for a performance, including seat numbers if the event is seated.

+* *Optionally you can request [discounts](#discounts) for the selected tickets, and purchase multiple items at once by adding them to a [trolley](#trolley).*

 * [reserve](#reserve) tickets for a set period of time.

 * [purchase](#purchase) the reserved tickets.

+## Philosophy

+* Returned data is as simple as possible for the task in-hand
+* Transaction flow is as simple as possible for the task in hand
+* Default missing parameters sensibly instead of erroring
+* Always try and complete a call in some way instead of erroring

 ## Types of API integration